USTLibraries/Discovery-Loader-Widget/README.md

     <script type="text/javascript" src="primo.js" defer></script>
 ```

-The script tag can go in the head, body, or end of the page.
+The script tag can go in the head, body, or end of the page as long as it has the `defer` attribute.

 The above HTML DIV gives a very basic out of the box search box.
 You can add attributes for scoping and text such as: